HamidNaser/RESTful-APIs/README.md

 3. Query parameter versioning: The API version is extracted from the query parameters, and the appropriate logic is executed based on the version.

+### Backward Compatibility
-- Ensure backward compatibility and provide clear migration paths for clients using older versions.
+Ensure backward compatibility and provide clear migration paths for clients using older versions.

 ```csharp
 using Microsoft.AspNetCore.Mvc;